UTMB researchers develop model to test patient blood for clotting risks

 Researchers needed a way to see how each patient’s blood behaves when subject to physical forces at work inside narrowed arteries.

 In this study, researchers added fluorescent dyes to blood samples before running them through the model.
 Each tested sample received a rating for seven different blood characteristics to create a unique profile for that patient.
-This “barcode” approach could allow a personalized care plan for each patient, according to Yunfen Chen, assistant professor of biochemistry and molecular biology.
+This “barcode” approach could allow a personalized care plan for each patient, according to Yunfeng Chen, assistant professor of biochemistry and molecular biology.

 The test used in this study can help pinpoint additional risk factors for diseases caused by clotting.